RyanFleck/Manuals/content/languages/c++.md

 } while (count <= 200);
 ```

-The **ternary if**, never nest this or your coworkers will hate you.
+The **ternary if**, never nest this or your coworkers will hate you
+forever and thereafter.

 ```cpp
 string res = b ? "b is true" : "b is false";